miguelpaz/jlab/cartodb_geolocation_tutorial.md

 For this tutorial, we have added the Address column and the LAT/LONG columns.

-Differently from the other CartoDB [tutorial without geolocation data](https://github.com/miguelpaz/jlab/blob/master/cartodb_basics_tutorial.md), this dataset has several information that can be displayed in many ways.
+Differently from the other Carto [tutorial without geolocation data](https://github.com/miguelpaz/jlab/blob/master/cartodb_basics_tutorial.md), this dataset has several information that can be displayed in many ways.
 We will see the best ways to see it.

-Load the data in your CartoDB.
+Load the data in your Carto.

 After you upload the .csv file, you will be brought to the `Map View` screen of your map, and you likely see orange dots, displaying the LAT/LONG information of your dataset.